 EAS is designed to allow government authorities to notify the public of impending emergencies via voluntary cooperation of the broadcast media.
 The federal government requires broadcast stations to carry announcements by the president during times of national emergency, but all other EAS functions are voluntary, carried out as part of the industry’s public service effects.

-In New Hampshire EAS is operated by the State Emergency Communications Committee, which is made up of representatives of the broadcast industry and public safety agencies, including the New Hampshire Bureau of Emergency Management (BEM).
+In New Hampshire EAS is operated by the State Emergency Communications Committee, which is made up of representatives of the broadcast industry and public safety agencies, including New Hampshire Homeland Security and Emergency Management.
 The committee is chaired by veteran New Hampshire broadcaster Ed Brouder.

-The system has three origination points: BEM Communications, New Hampshire State Police Communications and the National Weather Service Office in Gray, Maine.
+The system has three origination points: New Hampshire HSEM Communications, New Hampshire State Police Communications and the National Weather Service Office in Gray, Maine.
 All three origination points transmit test messages, but the National Weather Service is the most frequent user of the system for actual alerts.

 From the origination points, the EAS signal is carried via microwave to Mt.
 Washington, the Veterans Administration Hospital in Manchester, Mt.
-Kearsarge in Merrimack Country and Highland Hill in Cheshire County.
+Kearsarge in Merrimack County and Highland Hill in Cheshire County.

 From the microwave relays, the signal is carried to seven primary stations: WHOM in Portland, Maine; WOKQ in Dover, WMUR-TV in Manchester, WGIR-FM in Manchester, WKNE-FM in Keene, WHDQ-FM in Claremont and WLNH-FM in Laconia.
 Other stations and cable TV systems monitor one of the primary stations and rebroadcast the signal from it.
 In all, five TV stations and 84 radio stations, and all of the state’s cable TV franchises, will broadcast a statewide message.